ricardostagle/study_cases_examples/README.md

-# study_cases_examples
+# Study cases examples

-Try these examples going to https://npm.runkit.com/, you will see easy how is working this coda.
+Try these examples going to https://npm.runkit.com/, you will see easy how is working this code.